-compound efficacy assays that study cell death by analysis of growth curves
+Compound efficacy assays that study cell death through the analysis of growth curves

-A label-free method that delivers kinetic information, is to determine cell growth curves by the measurement of cell confluency, using a microscope.
+A label-free method that delivers kinetic information, is to determine cell growth curves through the measurement of cell confluency, using a microscope.
 Generating growth curves can provide insight into cellular proliferation and apoptosis, thus different drug treatments can be easily compared in a time-dependent manner.
-We will explanation how live cell imaging techniques can be used to achieve this goal.
+We will explain how live-cell imaging techniques can be used to achieve this goal.

 Finally, a case study of the use of growth curves in the analysis of drug effects will demonstrate the importance of this technique in drug discovery.

 Cell death assays in drug development

 One common feature in many human diseases is dysregulated cell death.
 For example, cancer is the uncontrolled growth of abnormal cells anywhere in a body.
 In healthy cells, programmed cell death (PCD) pathways are used to initiate apoptosis if cell damage occurs.
 PCD pathways are complex, cell death blockers and inducers are working in a delicate balance to achieve proper tissue homeostasis2.
 The modulation of this cellular mechanism has been demonstrated to be an effective therapeutic strategy for many human diseases.
 To understand the modulatory effect of drug candidates on PCD mechanisms, cell-based tests that quantify cell death are widely used in drug development.
 There are many techniques developed to assess this process, these techniques either measure cell death directly or indirectly through surrogate markers3.